antonajp/ai4joy/README.md

 > **Note:** This project uses **Application-Level OAuth 2.0** for authentication with Google Sign-In and email whitelist access control.

-Improv Olympics is a multi-agent AI application that enables users to practice improvisational comedy skills through interactive text-based sessions with specialized AI agents.
+Improv Olympics is a multi-agent AI application that enables users to practice improvisational comedy skills through interactive text-based or live audio sessions with specialized AI agents.
 Built on Google Cloud Platform with Application-Level OAuth 2.0 authentication and per-user rate limiting to support a pilot launch for 10-50 early adopters.

 ## Table of Contents